 The pettiness on The WIZRD is so thick you could pour it on a fat stack of flapjacks.

-Make no mistake, Future only made this album to piss off his ex, Ciara.
+Future only made this album to piss off his ex, Ciara.
 Any money or radio play he earns is just a side effect.
-If that’s not a hero I don't know what is.
+If that’s not a hero, I don't know what is.

-“Promise U That” is Future promising his ex that his night is going to be better than hers, whether it’s because he’s leaving the club in his private jet or leaving with some random chick.
-Does he actually believe that?
+“Promise U That” is Future promising his ex that his night is going to be better than hers—whether it’s because he’s leaving the club in his private jet or leaving with some random chick.
+Does he believe that?
 Irrelevant.
 It slaps.

 A classic competitive breakup move.
 The number-one rule of a breakup is to make sure your ex thinks you’re drowning to death in a sea of snatches.
 Future knows this, which is why that theme permeates the project.
 In the second verse of "Krazy But True," he mysteriously alludes to past flames, and once again mentions how well he’s doing in the “getting laid” department.